Laila Aziz

-Laïla Aziz (born 1 May 1981) is a Moroccan fashion designer.
+Laïla Aziz (born 1 May 1981) is a Dutch fashion designer.
 She is the founder and creative designer of the fashion brand Kayat based in Los Angeles.

 Biography

 Laïla Aziz was born and raised in the Netherlands to a Moroccan family.
 She studied law, and then married the Moroccan record producer, singer and songwriter RedOne in 2009.
 The couple moved to New York City where Aziz took a one year course in fashion and started working as a stylist.

 Aziz launched the fashion brand Kayat in Los Angeles in 2008.
 Her collections were featured in Vogue's 2018 "Autumn/Winter Ready-To-Wear" collection.
 Kayat's Summer-Spring collection was included in 2020 Arab Fashion Week.